yosunlu/OnlyMemes/README.md

 ## Technologies used
 👽 Frontend: React.js
 👽 Backend: Node.js Express.js
-👽Database & Authentication:
-👽 Database & Authentication: Firebase, including Firestore, Functions, Authentication
+👽 Database & Authentication: Firebase, including Firestore, Functions, Authentication 👽 Cloud Services: Google Cloud Platform, including Cloud Run, Bucket (Cloud Storage), Pub/Sub

-### Cloud Services (Google Cloud Platform)
-- **Cloud Run**: A managed platform that enables you to run stateless containers that are invocable via HTTP requests.
-Cloud Run is serverless: it abstracts away all infrastructure management, so you can focus on what matters most — building great applications.
-- **Bucket (Cloud Storage)**: A scalable and secure object storage service for storing and serving user-generated content, archives, data lakes, and more.
 ### Video Storage (Cloud Storage)
 Google Cloud Storage will be used to host the raw and processed videos.
 This is a simple, scalable, and cost effective solution for storing and serving large files.